 CoinBakers is an automated crypto trading bot.

-CoinBakers is a solo-founded sideproject that allowed me to learn Node.js, Nuxt.js (similar to Next.js for React) in ES6, Postgres, and unit- and end-to-end testing.
+CoinBakers is a solo-founded project built on Node.js, Vue.js, Nuxt.js (similar to Next.js for React) and Postgres.

-The API is written in Node.js with Koa.js using an MVC structure.
-I use Jest for testing and use Knex as the SQL layer.
-Authentication is done using JWT.
+The API is written in Node.js using an MVC structure.
+I use Koa.js as web framework with type checking by Joi.
+For testing Jest and Knex as the SQL layer.

 The strategy, data fetchers, order executors are based on an open source project.
-I've separated each concern into a microservice, to make it scalable, and increase reliability.
-It is written in Node.js.
+I've tailored this to my needs and separated each concern into a microservice, to make it scalable, and increase reliability.

 Sensitive data like API keys from exchanges are stored as environment variables on each client instance, and not in the database.
 In the unlikely event of a database breach, we leak limited privacy sensitive data.